Key takeaways

 - Choose Devin when: You want a fully autonomous AI engineer, not agent deployment

-- Choose OpenWork when: You need open-source, self-hosted control
+- Choose OpenWork when: You need a fully open-source, self-hosted platform

 Ideal Customer Profile